 Writing for a lay reader

-Applicants to taught master's programmes are asked to provide a rationale for the course they have selected and why the content will enable them to progress their professional goals.
+Applicants to taught Master's programmes are asked to provide a rationale for the course they have selected and why the content will enable them to progress their professional goals.

 When considering whether an application should be recommended for support, panel members will take careful note of the comments of any referees consulted.
-But they will form their own judgement on a project, and the lay summary is crucial for that.
+But they will form their own judgement on an application, and the lay summary is crucial for that.
 When we ask for information that is suitable for the lay reader, it is essential, therefore that you write in a way that allows non-subject-specialists to come to a clear understanding of your proposed research.

 Tips on choosing a referee